Kilojoules to kilocalories conversion table

 How to use it

 Type a kilojoule value and the kilocalorie result appears instantly, no submit button.
-The reference table lists common label amounts already converted, so for standard figures you can read it straight off.
+The table above lists common label amounts already converted, so for standard figures you can read it straight off.
 All the math runs in your browser using the exact 4.184 factor, which means nothing you enter gets uploaded and it works offline once the page has loaded.

 For a fast mental estimate, divide kJ by 4 instead of 4.184.
 It overshoots the kcal slightly (by about 4.6%), but it’s good enough to gauge a snack at a glance.
 When you want the precise number, the tool uses the exact constant.